 Provide a minimum of 24 strands of single mode fiber optic cable between the FMDF to each TR.
 All TIS backbones to TRs supporting the Clinical Information System(s) must have dual cable feeds occupying dual pathways in accordance with all requirements of NFPA 99 for Category 1 and 2 facilities.
 The FMDF must be located in the server room or location prescribed in the project-specific criteria.
 The actual number of strands to each TR must be in accordance with project-specific criteria.
 Patch panels must be used to terminate all backbone FO cables.
 When VoIP service is to be used, the number of FO backbone cables must be revised per project-specific criteria.
-Where multiple vertical stacks of TRs are used in projects with a Health Care Occupancy component, a 12-strand single-mode FO cable must connect each of the TRs on the top of each stack.
+Where multiple vertical stacks of TRs are used in \2\ Hospitals and Ambulatory Healthcare

+Centers with operating rooms, /2/ a 12-strand single-mode FO cable must connect each of the TRs on the top of each stack.